GeneZC/genezc.github.io/index.md

 ### About Me

+A Ph.D. student in Beijing Institute of Technology.
 You can contact me via czhang[AT]bit[DOT]edu[DOT]cn.

 ### Recent Highlights

 * Mar.
 31st, 2022.
 One long paper got accepted to SIGIR 2022.
 * Dec.
 27th, 2021.
-Help to develope *WenJin*, which has reached the first place on [CLUE classification benchmark](https://www.cluebenchmarks.com/classification.html).
+Help to develope *WenJin*, which has reached the first place (as of the time) on [CLUE classification benchmark](https://www.cluebenchmarks.com/classification.html).
 * Nov.
 29th, 2021.
 Glad to join the Elite Ph.D.
 Program at BIT.
 * Oct.
 15th, 2021.
 Attended NLPCC 2021 and gave an oral presentation online.
 * July 30th, 2021.
 One regular paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).